wonderwagon/Akhenaten/README.md

 or [GOG](https://www.gog.com/en/game/pharaoh_cleopatra).<br>
 For the official upcoming remaster (unrelated to Ozymandias) called _A New Era_, check out the Steam page [here](https://store.steampowered.com/app/1351080/Pharaoh_A_New_Era/).

-## Building Ozymandias from source

-If you want to build this repository yourself, check [Building Ozymandias](doc/BUILDING.md) for details.
-(TODO)

 ## Running the game

 | Platform       | Latest release | Unstable build |